-Therefore, what we aim to do in this course is restore the balance in favour of the student, i.e. to empower the student with concepts like "little data" (distributed data like blockchain), "little watching" (also known as sousveillance), and human-in-the-loop AI ("HuMachine Learning") [Minsky, Kurzweil, Mann, 2013].
+Therefore, what we aim to do in this course is restore the balance in favour of the student, i.e. to empower the student with concepts like "little data" (distributed data like blockchain), "little watching" (also known as sousveillance), and human-in-the-loop AI ("HuMachine Learning") [Minsky, Kurzweil, Mann, 2013], Wearable AI (IEEE Intelligent Systems), and eXtended Intelligence (IEEE CXI).